mrkutly/blog/src/posts/sapper-authenticated-sessions/index.md

   sessions to the requests for the rest of the routes to reference.
 (It's okay, we can use express middlewares with polka!)
   3. [session-file-store](https://www.npmjs.com/package/session-file-store) - this is going to be the thing that handles storing our session data and removing expired sessions.

-Cool okay so let's run:
+Let's run this in our terminal:

 `$ npm i session-file-store express-session body-parser`

-Awesome.
-Let's implement those.
+Now that they are installed, let's implement them.
 In our project we, have a `src/server.js` file that looks like this:

 ```javascript
 // in src/server.js